|SharpSpring's landing pages come equipped with a comprehensive, robust content editor.

 The Dynamic Web Content feature is where you can personalize your landing page content for different audiences.
 This personalization deals with which personas and dynamic content rules you apply to landing pages.

-For more information on the many ways to apply dynamic content and personas to landing pages, refer to the following help articles:
+Refer to the following help articles for more information on the many ways to apply dynamic content and personas to landing pages:

 - Creating Dynamic Landing Pages